nasa/Common-Metadata-Repository/README.md

 ## CMR API [&#x219F;](#contents)

+### Overview

 There are three major API endpoints for the CMR:

 * /search - [Search API docs][search-api-docs]
 * /ingest - [Ingest API docs][ingest-api-docs]
 * /access-control - [Access Control API docs][ac-api-docs]

-The last of these is the largest and most-used API.
+The `/search` endpoint is the largest and most-used API.
 Regardless, this client project aims to support them all, each in their own namespace.
 Respectively:

 * `cmr.client.search`
 * `cmr.client.ingest`
 * `cmr.client.ac`

+### Environments

 By default, new clients are instantiated to run against CMR in production.
 You may override this with the `:endpoint` key in the options passed to